ybayart/divers-boxbot/README.md

-BoxBot is a Slack bot & a crowler for Livebox 5 & TP-LINK WR841N
+BoxBot is a Slack bot & a crowler for Livebox 5 & OpenWRT

 To deploy, just use docker-compose
 ```